gramener/gramex/gramex/apps/guide/nlg/README.md

 The NLG component depends on two sources of information:

-1. A source dataset, which can be uploaded on the [landing page](nlg/).
+1. A source dataset, which can be uploaded on the [NLG webapp](nlg/).
    A dataset is uniquely identified with its filename.
-Once uploaded, the file persists and is available for selection from the landing page.
+Once uploaded, the file persists and is available for selection from the app.
    Any *file* that makes a valid URL for [FormHandler](http://learn.gramener.com/guide/formhandler) can be used with the NLG app.
 2. A _narrative_, which is a collection of templates and rules around them.
    The narrative consists of the configuration which governs the rendered text.
-   An existing narrative can be uploaded through the landing page, or can be created through the [NLG IDE](nlg/index).
-Once created, the narrative can be named and becomes available for selection from the landing page.
+   An existing narrative can be uploaded through the "Add Data" button, or can be created through the [NLG IDE](nlg/).
+Once created, the narrative can be named and becomes available for selection from the "Add Data" modal.

 ## The NLG IDE